SAP/luigi/docs/luigi-client-api.md

 #### addContextUpdateListener

-Registers a listener called with the context object upon any navigation change.
+Registers a listener called with the context object when the URL is changed.
+For example, you can use this when changing environments in a context switcher in order for the micro frontend to do an API call to the environment picked.

 ##### Parameters